PROJECT: Building Readiness of the Private Sector in Bangladesh for Green Climate Fund (GCF) Accreditation

 The Government of Bangladesh (GoB) has taken a number of prudent steps to create an enabling environment for the private sector to accelerate overall national economic development.
 Bangladesh being particularly vulnerable to the impacts of climate change, and its economy highly dependent on the private sector that significantly contributes to the Gross Domestic Product and employment, requires proactive support from private sector to also better invest in and implement climate action.

-Although private sector in Bangladesh has been playing its due role as an effective economic agent (74.55 percent of total investment in the national economy came from private sector in year 2013-2014 ) and making substantial contribution to the overall economic development of the country in energy, infrastructure and, technology sectors, private sector investment on climate action hasn’t gained impactful momentum.
+Although the private sector in Bangladesh has been playing its due role as an effective economic agent (74.55 percent of total investment in the national economy came from private sector in year 2013-2014) and has been making substantial contribution to the overall economic development of the country’s energy, infrastructure and technology sectors, private sector investment on climate action hasn’t gained impactful momentum.

 Since CDKN aims to support business as a driver of climate compatible development, private banks and financial institutions in Bangladesh requested CDKN’s support in building their capacity and raising awareness on climate finance mechanisms particularly to support access to international funds from the Private Sector Facility window of Green Climate Fund.

-1. Awareness raising – Informing private sector on the opportunity presented by climate compatible development and the GCF and building consensus on the role of the private sector in addressing climate change in Bangladesh
+- Awareness raising – Informing the private sector of the opportunity presented by climate compatible development and the GCF and building consensus on the role of the private sector in addressing climate change in Bangladesh

-2. Institutional Assessment – Support the Government of Bangladesh with information to help with an informed decision making process for selection of right entity/entities for accreditation to Private Sector Facility
+- Institutional Assessment – Supporting the Government of Bangladesh with information to help with an informed decision making process for selection of the right entity/entities for accreditation to Private Sector Facility

-3. Strengthening institutional capacities – Support private banks and financial institutions to gain strategic access to and use of climate finance resources for implementation of climate mitigation and adaptation activities
+- Strengthening institutional capacities – Supporting private banks and financial institutions to gain strategic access to and use of climate finance resources for implementation of climate mitigation and adaptation activities

 Click here to read flyer for more details on project activities and timeline.